MassTransit/MassTransit/docs/usage/containers/autofac.md

 ## Registering State Machine Sagas

-By using an additional package `MassTransit.Automatonymous.Autofac` you can also register state machine sagas:
+You can also register state machine sagas:

 ```csharp
 var builder = new ContainerBuilder();